 You?
 You show up and go along with the flow.
 You cash your check.
 If you don’t like the vibe in the office, you eventually quit.

 I’m on record saying that “culture” is what we talk about when a company’s products and services are unremarkable.
-We pay employees in culture when we can’t pay them in cash.
+We pay employees in a culture when we can’t pay them in cash.

 So I’m on record all over the goddamn internet with those statements.
 I have called bullshit on culture and fit before it was cool to hate on Zappos.
-I won’t walk any of it back, either, but it’s getting harder and harder for me to watch HR professionals play in the intersection of culture and fit without wishing someone would get hit by a car.
+I won’t walk any of it back, but it’s getting harder and harder for me to watch HR professionals play in the intersection of culture and fit without wishing someone would get hit by a car.
 When you talk about culture and fit, you sound like a tool.

 Human resources leaders have an obligation to guard against group-think and homogeneous hiring methodologies.
 We have an obligation to ensure that the best ideas get heard and that the best employees move forward within an organization.
 We have an obligation to advocate on behalf of the cranky, grouchy, unlikeable employees who question everything and don’t go along with the flow.
 When we don’t do our jobs and question everything — including culture and fit — Goldman Sachs happens.